ait-aecid/AlertBERT/aitads_augmented/README.md

 + Unlike other event labels, the alerts assigned to the "dnsteal" attack receive a special preprocessing where they are split up in the three sequences "dnsteal_start", "dnsteal_active", and "dnsteal_end".
 This is done because, in contrast to the other labels, the dnsteal sequence is not closely localised in time but in most cases extends over several days and is in turn composed of common repeating patterns.
 These patterns themselves, however, all have the properties of idenpendent parts of an attack chain (closely localised in time and forming a distinctive pattern), and thus are encapsulated in the three new sub-labels "dnsteal_start", "dnsteal_active", and "dnsteal_end" which can then be independently placed in configurations of AIT-ADS-A.

+## Hierarchical Event Labels

+As AIT-ADS-A, in contrast to AIT-ADS where every attack only occurs once in a scenario, allows for the placement of multiple instances of the same attack alerts within a scenario or even within a day where they should represent different instances of the same (type of) attack, it is also necessary to be able to distinguish these different instances in the evaluation of alert grouping models.
+For this reason, AIT-ADS-A also facilitates an augmentation of the event labels of AIT-ADS by extending them in a hierarchical manner.

+The hierarchical event labels consist of the following 3 levels:
+1. The original event labels from AIT-ADS.
+1. The attack stage.
+1. A unique attack identifier.

+The meaning of the first level is clear, it just says what general type of attack the lerrt berlongs to.
+The second level was introduced (and is currently only used by) the dnsteal alerts which, as outlined above, can be separated in three different stages which generally do not occur close in time to each other.
+The third level is a unique identifier which is assigned to every attack during the construction of the data and serves to differentiate between different instances of the same attack alerts.

+With these labels the goal of the alert grouping problem is to group together all alerts which have the same hierarchical event label on all three levels.
+To measure the performance of an alert grouping model on a high-level-label of the label hierarchy one calculates the respective macro score by taking the average of all the scores over the lower-level-labels contained in it.

 ## Data preparation